oneapi-src/oneMKL/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Request a feature
-about: Use this template to request new functionality or change behavior of the library
+about: Use this template to request new functionality or change the behavior of the library
 title: ''
 labels: ''
 assignees: ''